07 March 2016

 Numerous attempts were made to stop the killing in Finland but to no avail.
 What will happen in France?

-EUROPEAN COMMISSION DIRECTORATE-GENERAL ENVIRONMENT (Mr Vella, Commissioner for Environment, Maritime Affairs and Fisheries), also fell on deaf ears, or rather we have to put it a different way.
+Requests for intervention by the EUROPEAN COMMISSION DIRECTORATE-GENERAL ENVIRONMENT (Mr Vella, Commissioner for Environment, Maritime Affairs and Fisheries), also fell on deaf ears, or rather we have to put it a different way.
 It seems like the EU is slowly turning its back on the wolf due to the controversial predator�s reputation.

 In words spoken on behalf of Mr Vella,